A School with Promise

 - SVPAZ members have contributed small amounts at key times to fund the particular needs of individual students facing difficult, unexpected life problems.

-The SVPAZ members in this group have interacted with the students and staff in many individual ways – in class and in other settings.
+The SVPAZ members, and now the Community Network participants, have interacted with the students and staff in many individual ways – in class and in other settings.
 One could imagine that just this contact and support has so impacted the self esteem of the students and staff that any programs the school created would have worked.
 Just knowing that someone in the community cares about them and believes in them may have raised the self image of the school’s students and staff so that they have begun to again believe in themselves and their possibility of success.

 Other non-profit entities active at Camelback High School